-16.3 A constituted Congregation (previously referred to as a full status Congregation) has the right to call a Minister unless it is in receipt of a stipend subsidy or is in arrear with the payment of Assessments to the Councils of the Church.
-(This provision does not refer to stipend subsidy received in respect of a Probationer.)
-For the rules on stipend subsidy see paras 16.61ff below.
+Grant in aid of stipend or is in arrear with the payment of Assessments to the Councils of the Church.
+(This provision does not refer to a stipend subsidy received in respect of a Probationer.)
+For the rules on grants in aid of stipend see paras 16.61ff below.

-Nuclear Congregations and Transitional Congregations do not have the right to call a Minister (see paras 6.29, 6.34, 6.36).
+Nuclear and Transitional Congregations do not have the right to call a Minister (see paras 6.29, 6.34, 6.36).